 The Palace was listed number two in total attendance in Billboard magazine’s Decade End Top 10 Venues of 15,001 or more, while DTE Energy Music Theatre topped the total attendance category in Billboard’s Decade End Amphitheaters list.
 The two entertainment venues’ popularity among touring acts was proven when they combined to host 49 of the 50 performers listed on Pollstar magazine’s Top 50 North American Tours of the Decade.

 The two venues finished the decade strongly in 2009 by combining to host 11 of the top 15 tours according to Pollstar’s year-end list of Top Tours of North America.
-DTE Energy Music Theatre was listed as the most-attended amphitheatre in 2009 by both Billboard and Pollstar, making it the 19th consecutive year it has been listed as such by major entertainment trade publications.
+DTE Energy Music Theatre was listed as the most-attended amphitheater in 2009 by both Billboard and Pollstar, making it the 19th consecutive year it has been listed as such by major entertainment trade publications.
 PS&E was listed among only eight U.S. promoters with more than one million tickets sold in 2009, according to Pollstar’s Top 100 Worldwide Promoters year end ticket sales list.

 The Palace gained additional national recognition in 2009 when comedian and late show host Jay Leno chose the arena to host his free “Comedy Stimulus” shows in front of capacity crowds on April 7 & 8.